hnatiukr/wwtbam/README.md

 https://wwtbam-bay.vercel.app/?hints=true

-...or manually add the corresponding query parameter to the URL which restarts the game with enabled hints mode: `/?hints=true`.
+> You've got the point - just manually add the corresponding query parameter `/?hints=true` to the URL which launches the game with enabled hints.

 ## Technical requirements